 - Special characters, such as #, %, and <space>

 - Including more than two folders in a URL

 A well-crafted URL benefits search engines and readers.
-The significance of URL readability is illustrated by:
+The significance of URL readability is illustrated by the following:

 - Readable URLs make links more clickable.

-- Shorter URLs have a tendency to rank better than longer ones, which helps drive direct traffic.
+- Shorter URLs rank better than longer ones, which helps drive direct traffic.

 - HTTPS is a secure HTTP version.
 The information on the website is encrypted, which significantly heightens security.

 - Relevant keywords must be in the URL.